Irrelon/ForerunnerDB/readme.md

 		});
 	}

-	collection.setData([{
+You can see that in our collection we have some random names and some random ages.
+If we ask Forerunner to explain the query plan for querying the name and age fields:

+	collection.explain({
 		name: 'Bill',
-		age: 12
-	}, {
-        name: 'Jim',
-        age: 13
-    }, {
-        name: 'Bill',
         age: 17
+	});

+The result shows that the largest amount of time was taken in the "tableScan" step:

-    }, {
+	{
+		analysis: Object,
+		flag: Object,
+		index: Object,
+		log: Array[0],
+		operation: "find",
+		results: 128, // Will vary depending on your random entries inserted earlier
+		steps: Array[4] // Lists the steps Forerunner took to generate the results
+			[0]: Object
+				name: "analyseQuery",
+				totalMs: 0
+			[1]: Object
-        name: 'Jim',
+				name: "checkIndexes",
-        age: 18
-    }, {
+                totalMs: 0
+			[2]: Object
-        name: 'Bill',
+				name: "tableScan",
-        age: 12
-    }, {
+                totalMs: 54
+			[3]: Object
-		name: 'Jim',
+				name: "decouple",
-		age: 13
-	}]);
+                totalMs: 1,
+        time: Object
+	}

-You can see that in our collection we have some repeated names and some repeated ages.
-We will create an index on the "name" field so that lookups against this data are very fast.
+From the explain output we can see that a large amount of time was taken up doing a table scan.
+This means that the database had to scan through every item in the collection and determine if it matched the query you passed.
+Let's speed this up by creating an index on the "name" field so that lookups against that field are very fast.
 In the index below we are indexing against the "name" field in ascending order, which is what the 1 denotes in name: 1.
 If we wish to index in descending order we would use name: -1 instead.

 	collection.ensureIndex({
 		name: 1